 - Introduction to Information Systems

 - Systems Analysis and Design

 - Cloud Management

 - Information Technology Capstone

 You may transfer credits earned from successfully completed courses from previously attended, accredited colleges/universities.
 The transfer credits will be determined from transcripts.
 Your academic advisor will help you choose courses to complete your degree.

-Upon graduation from Jefferson Online, you’ll be prepared for many personnel, operations and management careers.
+Upon graduation from Jefferson, you’ll be prepared for many technical, operational, and management careers.
 According to the Bureau of Labor Statistics, professionals in management-level IT careers can expect to see significant career growth through the year 2024 and earn average salaries of more than $75,000 per year.
 Graduates are qualified for roles such as:

 Jefferson Online has a rolling admissions policy that allows decisions to be made as soon as your file is complete.

 - Provide an official copy of a high school transcript with a posted graduation date or proof of successful completion of a GED program.
 Home-schooled students are also encouraged to apply for admission.
 Interested applicants should contact 844-331-2745 to discuss application requirements.

 - High school and GED accreditation must be recognized by a state, regional, or other accrediting agency that is recognized by the U.S. Department of Education.